Travel Insurance: A Complete Guide to Coverage, Benefits, and Choosing the Right Plan

 5. Travel Delay Coverage

-6. Accidental Death and Dismemberment
+6. Accidental Death and Dismemberment (AD&D)

-7. Rental Car Coverage
+7. Rental Car Damage or Theft Coverage

 8. Adventure or Sports Coverage